hazribo/Battleships/README.md

 Welcome to Battleships!
 This is my submission of my coursework for ECM1400 - Programming.
 There are three different ways of playing: the simple game loop, AI opponent game loop, and via a web interface by using Flask.

-This has been uploaded to Github at the following link: https://github.com/hazribo/Battleships/

 ## Table of Contents
 - [Simple Game Loop](#simple-game-loop)
 - [AI Opponent Game Loop](#ai-opponent-game-loop)